 Green’s FIFA team of choice is AFC Wimbledon, which currently plays in the third tier of the English football league system.
 At some point, Green became inspired to use ad revenue from his popular YouTube channel to help finance the football club an ocean away.
 His sponsorship led to the aforementioned patch on the shorts and having a section of the stands named after him.
 Green now plans to co-produce a film based upon his beloved football club.

 The video that started Green’s obsession with AFC Wimbledon, and covers the team’s history, has surpassed a quarter-million views since being posted on YouTube two years ago.

 Green currently has 44 episodes in his ongoing Wimbly Wombly series.
 Wombly is a play on Womble, a fictional furry species of which the team’s mascot Haydon is a member.
 Wombles are the brainchildren of Elisabeth Beresford, who introduced the pointy-nosed creatures in a series of children’s books starting in 1968.

 EFL LEAGUE ONE

 The Wimbly Womblys finished in 18th position in the 24-team English Football League One division last season with a record of 13-17-16, a slippage of three places in the standings from the previous year.

-This year AFC Wimbledon sports a 3-2-12 record after 17 matches.
-No matter their lackluster start, they can be sure at least one Indianan will be cheering them on with every thing he’s got.
+This year AFC Wimbledon sports a 9-6-21 record after 36 matches.
+No matter their lackluster season, they can be sure at least one Indianan will be cheering them on with every thing he’s got.